 How to identify potential concerns in a company's earnings report

-There's no perfect way to identify red flags in a company's earnings report, and it's important to evaluate any concerning information in context with the industry conditions, macroeconomic environment, etc.
+There's no perfect way to identify red flags in a company's earnings report, and it's important to evaluate any concerning information in context with the industry conditions, macroeconomic environment, and other factors.

 Having said that, here are a few things to watch out for: